The-Creeps/5M/Script Modified/vdk_truck/README.md

 - **MySQL-Async** : https://forum.fivem.net/t/beta-mysql-async-library-v0-2-2/

 ## Compatibility "La_Life"
-**please add this line into the "inventory_client.lua" of your "fivemenu" folder RegisterNetEvent("player:receiveItem")**
+please add this line into the "inventory_client.lua" of your "fivemenu" folder
+- **RegisterNetEvent("player:receiveItem")**

 ## Installation

-- Download the resource here : https://github.com/vodkhard/vdk_truck
 - Place the folder `vdk_truck` to resources folder of FiveM
 - Execute **dump.sql** file in your database (will create the tables and the constraints)